gambitproject/gambit/doc/gui.efg.rst

 :menuselection:`Format --> Font`.
 The standard font selection dialog for the operating system is displayed, showing the fonts available on the system.
-Since available fonts vary across systems, when opening a workbook on a system different from the system on which it was saved, Gambit tries to match the font style as closely as possible when the original font is not available.
+Since available fonts vary across systems, when opening a workspace on a system different from the system on which it was saved, Gambit tries to match the font style as closely as possible when the original font is not available.